Backing skills test

 The purpose of the backing skills test is to test skills essential for the safe control of the vehicle while reversing into a desired location, and simultaneously judging the vehicle’s position as it relates to surrounding objects during the exercise.

 Examiners will be outside of the vehicle, always visible to you but will not coach or guide you as you are backing.

-You will be required to perform one backing manoeuvre during the test, either a 90-degree alley dock (driver’s side), offset left or offset right.
+You will be required to perform one backing manoeuvre during the test, either a 90-degree alley dock (driver’s side), an offset left, or offset right.

-Cones will be used to mark the boundaries for each manoeuvre; you must not hit any of the cones; and your vehicle should be as straight as possible within the cones when complete.
+Cones will be used to mark the boundaries for each manoeuvre; you must not hit any of them; and your vehicle should be as straight as possible within the cones when complete.
 You must secure the vehicle and inform the examiner you are finished.